shaefelinger/HCS-Project2-TravelBlogVue/README.md

 ##### Map-View

 - Shows all locations on a map.
-- The zoom is automatically adapted to fit all locations.
+- The zoom is automatically adopted to fit all locations.
 - Clicking on a marker opens an InfoWindow for that location.
 Clicking on the 'read more'-link opens the corresponding Details-Page.  `/details/:id`
-- The InfoWindow can be closed by clicking on the "x"

 ##### Blog Post Previews